 Budget Summary: Children's Initiatives Fund

-The Kansas Endowment for Youth (KEY) Fund and the Children’s Initiatives Fund (CIF) were created as the result of a legislative task force and legislation to provide oversight and guidance over the use of the proceeds of a nationwide tobacco litigation against four major tobacco companies.
-The ensuing settlement promised to provide perpetual annual payments proportional to the state’s smoking-related health care costs.
+The Kansas Endowment for Youth (KEY) Fund and the Children’s Initiatives Fund (CIF) were created in 1999 in response to a nationwide tobacco litigation against four major tobacco companies.
+The ensuing settlement, known as the Master Tobacco Settlement Agreement (MSA), provides perpetual annual payments proportional to the state’s smoking-related health care costs.

-Per the legislation, tobacco dollars received by the state go directly to the KEY Fund, which was intended to serve as an endowment for the long-term benefit of funding children’s programs.
+Per current law, tobacco dollars received by the state go directly to the KEY Fund, which is intended to serve as an endowment for the long-term benefit of funding children’s programs.
 Each year, a transfer is made from the KEY Fund to the CIF to support these programs.
 Kansas received its first tobacco revenues in fiscal year (FY) 2000, and these resources now provide a significant portion of the state’s public investment in early childhood education programs.

 Current Funding and Programming

-Programs and services funded through the CIF have changed over the years as a result of limited funding.
-In FY 2023, the CIF supported 11 programs, as well a major competitive grant for community-directed programs and services, providing a total of $52.5 million.
+Programs and services funded through the CIF have changed over the years due to shifting priorities and limited funding.
+In the FY 2025 approved budget, the CIF supports 13 programs, including a major competitive grant for community-directed programs and services, providing a total of $64.1 million.

 Funding History and Complications

-Kansas has received more than $1.3 billion from the tobacco settlement since the creation of the two funds more than 20 years ago.
-Unfortunately, the KEY Fund has not served as the endowment fund that was envisioned for a couple of reasons.
+Kansas has received more than $1.5 billion from the MSA since the creation of the two funds 25 years ago.
+Unfortunately, the KEY Fund has not served as the endowment fund that was envisioned for a few reasons.

-First, tobacco sales overall have decreased, and tobacco companies outside of the four in the settlement have grown their shares of the market.
+First, tobacco sales have decreased overall, and tobacco companies outside of the four included in the settlement have grown their shares of the market.
 As consumption of tobacco products continues to decrease through public education and market regulations, revenues to the funds will keep declining.

-Second, between 2001 and 2018, more than $235 million was transferred out of the CIF and KEY Fund to cover shortfalls in the State General Fund (SGF).
-This continual misuse of the funds affected programmatic funding in those particular years and hindered the effort to create a self-sustaining endowment that would grow with time.
+Second, between 2001 and 2018, more than $235 million was transferred out of the KEY Fund and CIF to cover shortfalls in the State General Fund (SGF).
+This misuse affected programmatic funding in those particular years and hindered the effort to create a self-sustaining endowment that would grow with time.

 RECOMMENDATIONS To ensure that programs and services providing vital early childhood education and care are protected, improved, and able to serve more of the state’s population, there are several measures lawmakers could take to strengthen the CIF.